Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Increasing popularity of online mobile systems (opportunity)

 The high rate of technological change is an opportunity and threat in this business analysis.
-The high rate presents opportunity for Tesla to enhance its products’ technologies.
+The high rate presents an opportunity for Tesla to enhance its products’ technologies.
 However, the same external factor threatens the company in terms of the potential rapid obsolescence of technologies used in its products.
-Nonetheless, increasing business automation is a trend that creates opportunities in this PESTEL/PESTLE analysis case.
+Nonetheless, increasing business automation is a trend that creates opportunities in this PESTEL analysis case.
 For example, Tesla has growth opportunities through further automation of its business processes.
-In addition, the increasing popularity of online mobile systems should prompt the company to increasingly integrate these systems in its automobiles.
-The technological condition of the remote or macro-environment, as shown in this part of the PESTEL/PESTLE analysis of Tesla, Inc. emphasizes opportunities for growth based on technological enhancement.
+In addition, the increasing popularity of online mobile systems should prompt the company to increasingly integrate these systems into its automobiles.
+The technological trends shown in this part of the PESTLE analysis of Tesla emphasize opportunities for growth based on technological enhancement.

 Ecological/Environmental Factors

-The remote or macro-environment of the global business is subject to the effects of ecological conditions covered in this part of the PESTEL/PESTLE Analysis of Tesla, Inc. For example, ecological trends determine the availability of materials used in the company’s production processes.
-In this case, the following ecological external factors affect Tesla’s market:
+The remote or macro-environment of the global automotive and energy business is subject to the effects of ecological conditions covered in this part of the PESTEL analysis of Tesla, Inc. For example, ecological trends determine the availability of materials used in the company’s production processes.
+In this case, the following ecological factors affect Tesla’s market:

 1. Climate change (opportunity)